Foods to relieve cough and cold

 How to use:

-• Drinking fresh pineapple juice can provide immediate relief and keep you hydrated.
+• Drinking fresh pineapple juice may help soothe your throat and keep you hydrated.

 • Eating pineapple chunks can also help reduce mucus buildup.